Alvaro-Jesus/Microarray-in-R/README.md

-# Microarray-in-R
+# Microarray in R
-Pipeline to analyze .CEL files
+Pipeline to analyze affymetrix .CEL files